ReedRawlings/ObsidianRepo/Shitposts/Positive Shit Posts/Positive Shit Posts.md

 You need to give yourself something to work toward and an expectation for your life.

 you must do these things in earnest.
 You can't half ass your lifes work.
 You cant half ass your expectations.
-Be serious so you can prvide ypurself an opportunity for happiness
+Be serious so you can provide yourself an opportunity for happiness

 ---